rpy2/rpy2/doc/source/overview.rst

 If available, the executable can be run; this will install the package in the default Python installation.

+At the time of writing, Microsoft Windows binaries are contributed by Laurent Oget (from Predictix) since version 2.0.0b1.

 .. index::
   single: install;source